christianvoigt/argdown/docs/guide/changing-the-appearance-of-nodes.md

 ## The canonical member

-Equivalence classes can have multiple statements as members.
-Arguments can have multiple descriptions as members.
-The Argdown parser has to pick one of these statements or descriptions to represent the equivalence class or argument in the argument map.
-The member that is picked to officially represent an equivalence class or argument is called the _"canonical member"_.
+[Equivalence classes](/syntax/#equivalence-classes) can have multiple statements as members.
+[Arguments](/syntax/#arguments) can have multiple descriptions as members.
+The Argdown parser has to pick one of these statements or descriptions to represent the equivalence class or the argument in the argument map.
+The member that is picked to officially represent an equivalence class or an argument is called the _"canonical member"_.

 By default the Argdown parser simply picks the statement or description from the last definition in the document.
 Let's take a look at how this works: